kathleenkummcp62/77/README.md

 ## 🗄️ **Database Schema**

 The API server relies on PostgreSQL for storing runtime information.
-When the server starts it calls `InitSchema`, creating all tables if they don't already exist.
-The `db.Connect` helper automatically invokes this function so the schema is created even when an embedded database is launched.
+`db.Connect` automatically initializes the schema by invoking `InitSchema` on first connect, ensuring all required tables exist even when an embedded database is started.
 If no external database is reachable `db.Connect` falls back to an embedded Postgres instance so the application works with an empty database out of the box.

 ### **tasks**